 MoMA featured six new and recent 3D films in a “Modern Monday” presentation on November 11.
 Two were premieres: Circling Detroit and the 3D version of All Day.
 The other four were Loops, plant, Knight´s Rest, and All Sides of the Road.
 In addition, the museum screened our earlier and longest 3D film: Upending .

 All Day opened at the Barclays Center in Brooklyn on October 10th, where it has taken the same form as After Ghostcatching there – both on the enormous outdoor LED Oculus and in the five-screen indoor installation.
-All Day evokes the borough of Brooklyn by means of enormous captures of the city space, mainly from rooftops, and its imagery evokes the everyday spaces of the borough in an ever-shifting rotation.
-(A separate 3D version of All Day was screened at MoMA – see above.)
+A separate 3D version of All Day was screened at MoMA – see above.)

 Knight´s Rest, premiered on October 3 at the Isabella Stewart Gardner Museum in Boston.
-This five-minute 3D film is the first of three artworks emerging from our museum residency there; it features a piano score composed and performed by Jaroslaw Kapuscinski.
+This five-minute 3D film is the first artwork to emerge from our museum residency there; it features a piano score composed and performed by Jaroslaw Kapuscinski.

 Becoming at the Wellcome Collection in London was part of the Thinking with the Body exhibition, where it ran live from September 15 through October 27 2013.
 The work is a real-time, artificially intelligent response to a database of all the abstracted movements in a feature-length Hollywood film.
 It was used by British choreographer Wayne McGregor’s in his London studio as an “eleventh dancer” whose role was to instigate new ideas for McGregor and his Random Dance company as they created a new work.
 Becoming was created by Marc Downie in collaboration with Nick Rothwell.